 - Trail Map (pdf format) for Frank Knowles-Little River Reserve and Town-owned “McBratney Property” – including the Little River Boardwalk Trail

 Additional Regulations: No mountain biking and no horseback riding.
 Caution: Hunting is allowed on Conservation Commission Property in season.

 The Frank Knowles-Little River Reserve is part of a 500-acre block of publicly accessible protected land surrounding the headwaters of Dartmouth’s Little River.
 The Reserve includes 5 parcels acquired by DNRT between 1996 and 2010.
 DNRT also manages the trails on the adjacent Town-owned McBratney property.
 Together these properties offer an abundance of ecological, recreational, and historical outdoor experiences.

-The crown jewel of DNRT’s Little River Reserve is the Boardwalk Trail, which features a 200-foot-long suspended boardwalk and viewing platform that takes hikers 15 feet above a red maple swamp for a bird’s eye view of the mound-and-pool wetland below.
-The trail then connects to two long boardwalks that cross through pristine salt marsh at the head of Little River, allowing visitors to wander over the estuarine environment so rarely accessible by foot.
+The crown jewel of DNRT’s Little River Reserve is the Boardwalk Trail, which features three boardwalks over 200 feet long: one through a red maple swamp and two that cross through pristine salt marsh at the head of Little River, allowing visitors to wander over the estuarine environment so rarely accessible by foot.
 Benches along the boardwalk provide visitors with a place to take in salt marsh vistas extending nearly half a mile south toward the mouth of Little River.
 Here the salt marsh is healthy and thriving, with broad waves of Spartina and saltgrass interspersed with sea lavender and high-tide bush.
 A wooded upland trail across DNRT’s Jonny Point property connects the two salt marsh boardwalks and the trail concludes at The Trustees of Reservations’ Cornell Farm on Smith Neck Road.